votca/votca/guide/README.md

 ## FM for all interactions together

 Go to the folder `csg-tutorials/hexane/force_matching`.
 The folder contains the hexane mapping file with bond and angle interactions (`hexane.xml`) and the force matching options file (`fmatch.xml`).
 Have a look at both files and the `run.sh` script and start the force matching procedure.
 Basis is the atomistic trajectory with force output in `csg-tutorials/hexane/atomistic`.
 Integrate the force output to obtain the potentials and convert them to GROMACS tables. (see the `run.sh` script).
 Compare the obtained potentials to the IBI potentials.
 You can run CG simulations with the CG potentials, again, using the `conf.gro`, `topol.top`, `index.ndx` and `grompp.mdp` files from the `csg-tutorials/hexane/ibi_all` folder.
 Calculate the RDFs, bond and angle distributions.
 When comparing the results to the IBI potentials, you will see that in some cases, force matching can have problems with bonded interactions, especially if the functional form of the coarse-grained force field lacks essential interactions such as bond-angle or 3-body correlations.
-In such cases in can help to perform force matching only on the non-bonded contributions as was shown [here](http://dx.doi.org/10.1002/mats.201100011).
+In such cases it can help to perform force matching only on the non-bonded contributions as was shown [here](http://dx.doi.org/10.1002/mats.201100011).

 ## FM for non-bonded interactions only